mvolkmann/blog/src/flutter.md

 When the `reverse` method is called, the status begins as `reverse` and ends as `dismissed` (at beginning).

-TODO: What methods take an argument of type `AnimationController`?
-TODO: The `Tween` `animate` method takes one as its first positional argument.
-TODO: The `AnimationBuilder` contructor takes one in its `animation` argument.
-TODO: Are there others?
+Classes that use an `AnimationController` typically have a constructor argument of type `Animation` (like `FadeTransition`) or have an `animate` method (like `Tween`).

 Multiple animations can be controlled by the same controller instance.

-TODO: This seems to not be true!
-TODO: I haven't found which widget constructors have an argument of this type.
-Pass an `AnimationController` instance to the `controller` argument of an explicit animation.

 Explicit animations can be composed to perform multiple, simultaneous animations.

 `AnimatedWidget` and `AnimatedBuilder` are used together to create a custom explicit animation.